Heegaard Floer homology and integer surgeries on links: Statement of the surgery theorem for link-minimal complete systems

-We keep the notation from Section~\ref{sec:chains}.
-Thus, $\orL = L_1 \amalg \dots \amalg L_\ell$ is an oriented link in an integer homology sphere $Y$.
-We choose a complete system of hyperboxes $\Hyper$ for $\orL$.
-In particular, $\Hyper^L$ is a colored Heegaard diagram for $\orL$.
-As in Section~\ref{sec:hed}, we let $k$ be the number of $w$ basepoints and $p$ the number of colors in $\Hyper^L$ (or in any other diagram in $\Hyper$).
+We are now ready to state a version of Theorem~\ref{thm:FirstSurgery} for the case of link-minimal complete systems.
+We let $\orL = L_1 \amalg \dots \amalg L_\ell$ be an oriented link in an integer homology sphere $Y$.
+We suppose we are given a link-minimal complete system of hyperboxes $\Hyper$ for $\orL$, as in Definition~\ref{def:linkminimalsystem}.
+In particular, $\Hyper^L$ is a Heegaard diagram for $\orL$.
+We let $k$ be the number of $w$ basepoints in $\Hyper^L$ (or in any other diagram in $\Hyper$), so that $\Hyper^L$ has $k-\ell$ free basepoints.